Rocky Mountain T'ai Chi Ch'uan

-The first Sunday of every month is an open practice session for students of RMTCC who know at least the First Third of the form -- at Beth and Lee's home studio in Hygiene, starting at 10:30 AM.
+The first Sunday of every month is an open practice session for students at RMTCC who know at least the First Third of the form -- at Beth and Lee's home studio in Hygiene, starting at 10:30 AM.

 Lee's Latest Translation Effort

 I recently finished a translation of the 3rd Treatise: Concentrate Qi, Achieve Softness from Professor Cheng's 13 Treatises.

 This one sprawls all over the place: Daoist Internal Alchemy, Laozi discussions, Yijing hexagrams.
 All part of concentrating qi to achieve softness with the method of sinking qi to the dantian.